-Both the brake pedal and lever are connected to operate the sturdy rotary equalizer, pivoted to the underside of the frame "X" member.
-The motion of the rotary equalizer is transmitted to the brake shoes through cables.
+Both the brake pedal and lever are connected to operate a short, sturdy equalizer, pivoted to the underside of the frame X'' member.
+The motion of the equalizer is transmitted to the brake shoes through cables.

 The operation of the brakes through pre-stretched cables and equalized action cam levers insures equal braking effort at each wheel and long life between brake adjustments.